hrgarber/board_game_gym/README.md

 ## Acknowledgments

-- OpenAI Gym for inspiration on environment design
+- OpenAI Gym for the environment design
-- PyTorch community for deep learning resources